chinapedia/wikipedia.abstract.en/Page/San_Marino.md

 Geography

-Fortress_of_Guaita_2013-09-19.jpg'' on Mount Titano]] San_Marino_CIA_map.gif San Marino is an enclave (landlocked) surrounded by Italy in Southern Europe, on the border between the _regioni_ of Emilia Romagna and Marche and about from the Adriatic coast at Rimini.
+'' on Mount Titano]] San Marino is an enclave (landlocked) surrounded by Italy in Southern Europe, on the border between the _regioni_ of Emilia Romagna and Marche and about from the Adriatic coast at Rimini.
 Its hilly topography, with no flat ground, is part of the Apennine mountain range.
 The highest point in the country, the summit of Monte Titano, is above sea level.
 There are no bodies of water of any significant size.

 Climate